Hemz2006/Agentic-Legal-RAG-System/README.md

 # Agentic Legal RAG System

 An AI-powered legal research tool for the Indian judiciary domain.
 The system helps lawyers, law students, legal aid workers, and researchers search Indian court judgments using natural language and receive source-grounded legal analysis.
+You can view the website in: https://agentic-legal-rag-system-genai.streamlit.app

 ## Problem